Icosahunter/obgen/README.md

 ###Tag Reference
 <obj>
-  :The tag for an object.
+  : The tag for an object.
 <attr>
-  :The tag for an attribute.
+  : The tag for an attribute.
 <obj_def>
-  :The tag for an object definition.
+  : The tag for an object definition.
 <attr_def>
   :The tag for an attribute definition.
 <obj_build>